0xKryptonian/RealmOS/documents/COMPETITIVE_ANALYSIS.md

 ## 📝 Conclusion

-**HederaVerse has a strong competitive position** with unique AI features and comprehensive Hedera integration.
+**RealmOS has a strong competitive position** with unique AI features and comprehensive Hedera integration.
 Our main competitors (HederaMinihub and SafariVerse) excel in specific areas (AI generation and 3D), but we have the most complete ecosystem.

 **v2 Strategy**: Add their strengths (AI generation + 3D) while maintaining our advantages (AI agents + game quality + HCS leaderboards) to become the undisputed leader in Hedera gaming.